 Oh, and another thing – if you tend to have very thin, flat hair, avoid super long, straight haircuts.
+Keep the length around your collarbone or slightly longer.
 The weight of the long hair can pull your hair down, making your crown area look even more flat.
-You can find more hairstyle advice at What Hairstyle Suits Me?
-Find Your Best Hairstyle Today.

 - L’Oreal Expert Volume Expand Volumizing Shampoo For Fine Hair.
-Buy it on Folica.com (USA) or internationally at Amazon.com.
+Buy it on Folica.com (US) or internationally at Amazon.com.

 - Redken Bodyfull Shampoo.
-Buy it at Walgreens (USA) or internationally at Amazon.com, Look Fantastic and Feel Unique.
+Buy it at Walgreens (US) or internationally at Amazon.com, Look Fantastic and Feel Unique.

 - John Freida Luxurious Volume Shampoo and Conditioner.
 I don’t usually like conditioner but this one was really good).
-Buy it Walmart (USA), Drugstore.com (USA), Boots (UK) internationally at Amazon.com and Feel Unique.
+Buy it Walmart (US), Drugstore.com (US), Boots (UK) internationally at Amazon.com and Feel Unique.

 Another quick tip for those with thin hair that is also really flat: condition your hair first, then shampoo it.
 Conditioner tends to weigh down your hair, so reversing the steps will combat that.

 Hair products that I feel really make a difference for me are styling products.
 A volumizing mousse, in my opinion, works just as well as volumizing shampoo without drying out your hair.
 (If you are using volumizing shampoos and conditioners though, you can still use these products).

 All you need to do is squeeze out a dollop of mousse and comb it through your hair, roots to tips.
 Or, if you’d rather a spray, try a texturizing lotion, sea salt spray, etc. There are many in the market, but the texturizer I talk about in this post is the best I’ve tried.